mahgouba/inventoryMaster-2/replit.md

 Completely removed the attendance interface dialog from the card view page per user request.
 All attendance management functionality has been removed from the cards page to simplify the interface and eliminate unnecessary navigation options.
 Replaced animated floating action button (FAB) with popup actions in inventory page with simple "إضافة عنصر" (Add Item) button at bottom-right corner per user request to simplify interface.
 Enhanced floating action button in card view page with advanced animations including glow effects, pulse rings, shimmer transitions, particle effects, and smooth interactions per user request.
 Added comprehensive CSS animation system with multiple keyframes for optimal visual appeal.
+Removed all animations from floating action button in card view page per user request to make it static and non-animated.
 Enhanced main page filter design with:
 - Improved filter toggle button with active filters indicator and smooth animations
 - Glass morphism background with gradient effects and decorative elements